 Design Impact of Air Quality Control Measures

-The founders, investors and management team of Meridian have made it a principal objective of the Company that the Davis Refinery, when completed, will be the cleanest such facility on the planet, and the Davis Refinery has been conceptualized and designed accordingly.
+The founders, investors and management team of Meridian have made it a principal objective of the Company that the Davis Refinery, when completed, will be the cleanest such full-conversion crude oil refinery on the planet, and the Davis Refinery has been conceptualized and designed accordingly.
 At a rated capacity of up to 49,500 barrels per day (“bpd”), Davis could produce as much as 800mm gallons per year of refined products from local crude to serve regional markets.
-However, the Air Quality Division of the North Dakota Health Department (“NDDH”) instructed Meridian to submit its application for the air quality permit to construct (“PTC”) for the Full Refinery, and not in stages.
-Meridian has conducted significant engineering on the Full Refinery (49,500 bpd), including details regarding emissions control technology for all process units and ancillary facilities.
-A facility of the size of the Full Refinery would normally apply as a Major Source, but by utilizing the latest in hydrocarbon processing technology and instrumentation and controls systems, the Full Refinery will qualify for air quality permitting as a Synthetic Minor Source!
+However, the Air Quality Division of the North Dakota Health Department (“NDDoH”) instructed Meridian to submit its application for the air quality permit to construct (“PTC”) for the full potential capacity of the Refinery.
+Meridian has done so, and the draft PTC posted by NDDoH shows that Davis would qualify as a Minor Source at capacities of as high as 55,000 bpd.
+A facility of the size of the Full Refinery would normally apply as a Major Source, but by utilizing the latest in hydrocarbon processing technology and instrumentation and controls systems, the Company has demonstrated that Davis qualifies as a Synthetic Minor Source!
 The specific measures that have been incorporated in the design of Davis Light and Davis Full to achieve this milestone are set forth in the PTC Permit Application.

 Design Impact of Water Supply and Wastewater Discharge Control Measures